sunnyraj10411/BraccioShapeTracer/README.md

 2. Using the latest ROS version as of March 2024.

 Changes:
-1. Added the path tracing code.
+1. Added LLM generated the path tracing code.
 2. Enabled full 360-degree motion of the base.
 3. Made the inverse kinematic solution stable so that solutions are generated for most accessible coordinates.
 4. The camera angle has been adjusted to a top-down view to see the shapes being traced by the robot.